-- c) YMCA recently established, and recognized by National Council of YMCAs. - d) Met CEO/PM, 4 CHVs, 4 mothers and 8 others.
+- YMCA recently establlished, and recognized by National c) Council of YMCAs. - Met CEO/PM, 4 CHVs, 4 mothers and 8 others. d)

-- a) As per CSCD guidelines, registering and follow-up of mothers and children being done regularly. - b) Deliveries conducted at nearby Health sub-centre or by ANM at home.
+- a) As per CSCD quidelines, registering and follow-up of mothers and children being done regularly. - Deliveries conducted at nearby Health sub-centre or by ь) ANM at home.
 Adequate ANC and PNC.
 Good Health Education activity from Health Department, the CEO being from same department.
-H.E. posters in Mizo language seen in most houses on Mother and Child care, Breast-feeding, ORS, etc. Innovative exercise seen in this area, is boards painted with CSCD messages at highly visible locations on village roads. - c) Records, reports adequate. - d) CMAI's classification AVERAGE. - 3.
-Non-CSCD Activities: - N.F.E. program being utilized for CSCD promotion and other community needs, since literacy levels are high.
+H.E. posters in Mizo language seen in most houses on and Child care, Breast-feeding, Mother ORS, etc. Innovative exercise seen in this area, is boards painted with CSCD messages at highly visible locations on village roads. c) - Records, reports adequate. - d) CMAI's classification - AVERAGE.

+- N.F.E. program being utilized for CSCD promotion and other community needs, since literacy levels are high.
 YMCA helps as centre for marriages and other social activities. - Weaving centre for women being supported by YMCA to help in socio-economic development. - Medical camps with Government & Pvt.
 Doctors for general disease problems in area.
-IDD well tackled with iodized salt being available and used in village. - Local type of pit-latrine available at all houses, built by community, and has helped in good reduction of worminfestation among people of the village. - People using herbal medicine to limited extent.
-Common problems in area - Diarrhoeas and Respiratory tract infections.
+IDD well tackled with indized salt being available and used in village. - Local type of pit-latrine available at all houses, built by community, and has helped in good reduction of worminfestation among people of the village. - People using herbal medicine to limited extent.
+Cawwau problems in area - Diarrhoeas and Respiratory tract infections. - 4.
+Relationship/Liaison: - a) Good relationship with Govt.

-4. Relationship/Liaison:

-- a) Good relationship with Govt.
 Health services, with nearby health centre, and CEO himself being from H.E. department.
 He also is available to help people during medical emergencies and other medical needs.
-Liaison and work with VDP, HLIM etc., good - in community building activities. - b) Nil other Volags in area.
-Networking with volags outside the area not done. - c) Medicalized approach to problems due to high need in this area.
-Water supply and sanitation being given due prominence with community involved in evolving local solutions - eg. pit latrines.
+Liaison and work with VDP, HLIM etc., good - in community building activities. - Nil other Volags in area.
+Networking with volags outside b) the area not done. - c) Medicalized approach to problems due to high need in this area.
+Water supply and sanitation being given due prominence with community involved in evolving local solutions - eq. pit latrines.
 People noticed that mosquito menace and rampant malaria is also due to pit latrines.